A circuitous route to jewelry-making – Le Chien Noir Jewelry

 A circuitous route to jewelry-making

-becoming a jeweler choose handmade handmade jewelry le chien noir jewelry pinned
+becoming a jeweler choose handmade handmade jewelry jewelry style le chien noir jewelry online jewelry shopping pinned sterling silver jewelry

 You might not know that I only became a full-time jewelry-maker when I was 51.
 At 18, I took a course and was seriously bitten by the metalsmithing bug.
 Then I did an apprenticeship with a local jeweler one summer.
-I got sidetracked into journalism and ended up writing and editing for about 30 years, which worked well when I had my kids.
+Working with metals is so addictive!
+I got sidetracked into journalism and ended up writing and editing for about 30 years, which worked well when my kids were young.
 But I'd always hoped to get back to jewelry.
-I finally took a refresher course when I was 50 and that was it!
+I finally took a refresher course when I was 50 and that was that!
 I started with a tiny studio in a little porch in Toronto.
 And more courses.
 Then came my online shop.

 About 10 years ago, I moved back to Quebec, to a small farm in a small village where my parents and siblings live.
-Basically, my dream come true!
 I have room here for a proper studio, plus, I get to have chickens, cats and dogs.
-Now, I'm 63 and so grateful I get to do what I love and live in this rural paradise.
+My dream come true!
+Now, I'm 64 and so grateful I get to do what I love and live in the country.

 Older Post Newer Post

-That’s so great to hear, Claudia!
-Thanks so much for your thoughts and feedback! xo Carla
+This is so great to hear, Claudia!
+Thanks so much for chiming in here! xo Carla

 • Claudia Simpson on